oliviawestmacottssw/SSW.Rules.Content/rules/do-you-measure-the-success-of-your-outbound-efforts/rule.md

 - Dead leads (Not Interested & Not Contactable)

-These details are then emailed to the manager for review on a weekly basis.​​
+These details are then emailed to the manager for review on a weekly basis.